RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 * If your partner shows up late, let your mentor know.
 Points will be deducted for students who don't show up on time.
 If you face difficulties with pair programming consult your mentor.

-## Step 1: Clone the git repo that contains the starter code for this lab and all subsequent labs and programming assignments
+## Step 1a: Do some initial git configurations (this step has to be done individually)

-* Log onto the pilot's account.
-If the pilot's account is not working, allow the navigator to log in instead.
-You will (both) work in this account for the rest of the lab.
+* On separate machines, log onto your account.

 * Open a terminal window.
 As a reminder, that's the Application Menu, then System Tools, then Terminal Window.